apollographql/router/NEXT_CHANGELOG.md

 ### Fix studio reporting failures ([Issue #1903](https://github.com/apollographql/router/issues/1903))

-The root cause of most of the issue was letting the server component of spaceport close silently during a re-configuration or schema reload.
+The root cause of the issue was letting the server component of spaceport close silently during a re-configuration or schema reload.
 This fixes the issue by keeping the server component alive as long as the client remains connected.

+Additionally, recycled spaceport connections are now re-connected to spaceport to further ensure connection validity.

 Also make deadpool sizing constant across environments (#1893)